 Statement of Values

-We believe that societies achieve most when individuals and groups work in harmony sharing allinclusive goals.
-We believe that regardless of gender, race, religion, disability, sexual orientation or social background that everyone deserves to live in a society in which each individual is capable of achieving their full potential.
-It is our belief that it is the duty of the state, in partnership with its citizens, to help create a society that works for all, including the poorest and disadvantaged.
-We believe in speaking up for the vulnerable, encouraging those with aspiration and ensuring all can live in a society built on social and economic justice.
-We wish the Island to prosper in a manner that will improve the well-being of all current and future citizens.
+We believe that it is the duty of the state, in partnership with its citizens, to help create a society that works for all, including the poorest and most disadvantaged.
+We believe in speaking up for the vulnerable, encouraging those with aspiration, and ensuring all can live in a society built on social and economic justice.
+We wish the Island to prosper in a manner that will improve the wellbeing of all current and future citizens.

-We value democracy, equality, social and economic justice, strong communities, trade unions, the environment and human rights.
-We will strive to work towards anything that gets these values featured in the laws of Jersey and the actions of the government.
+We will strive to work towards anything that gets these values featured in the laws of Jersey and the actions of the government, including standing candidates for election to the States Assembly.

 The name of the party shall be ‘Reform Jersey’ (herein referred to as ‘the party’)